 Spinal disc pain has two major sources of pain related to spinal discs: They are disc degeneration and nerve root pain.
 They are most common in the neck and the lower back.
 Individuals need to be informed of the difference to understand what is happening with the spine and potential treatment options to alleviate the pain and heal the problem.

 Degenerative disc disease is when the spinal discs begin to dry out and deteriorate.
 The discs start to shrink and can tear, which leaves that segment with little or no cushioning.
-This can cause pain, as well as inflammation of the surrounding muscles and joints.
+This can cause pain and inflammation of the surrounding muscles and joints.
 Disc degeneration usually presents with low levels of consistent pain and occasional severe flare-ups.

-A chiropractor can utilize spinal manipulation to restore alignment, function, and mobility of the affected joint.
-Massages stretches and exercises will help alleviate the tension in the surrounding muscles along with strengthening them for better support.
+A chiropractor can utilize spinal manipulation to restore the affected joint’s alignment, function, and mobility.
+Massages, stretches, and exercises will help alleviate the tension in the surrounding muscles and strengthen them for better support.

 Nerve root pain does not take place within the disc but is usually caused by a bulging or herniated disc.
-This condition can be called a slipped disc or pinched nerve, affect the nerves that are in close proximity to the neck and lower vertebrae.
+This condition can be called a slipped disc or pinched nerve, affecting the nerves close to the neck and lower vertebrae.

-The pain can lead to numbness, tingling, and weakness along the path of the nerve, and radiate out to the arms and legs.
+The pain can lead to numbness, tingling, and weakness along the nerve path and radiate to the arms and legs.
 A bulging disc is when the spinal disc progressively protrudes through a narrow opening.

-These treatments can help realign the disc/s, moving them away from any nerves, and minimizing inflammation.
+These treatments can help realign the disc/s, moving them away from nerves and minimizing inflammation.

 Browning, J E. “Chiropractic distractive decompression in the treatment of pelvic pain and organic dysfunction in patients with evidence of lower sacral nerve root compression.”
 Journal of manipulative and physiological therapeutics vol. 11,5 (1988): 426-32.

-The information herein on "Disc Pain and Nerve Root Pain Understanding Spinal Disc Problems" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Disc Pain and Nerve Root Pain Spinal Disc Problems" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*